corezt/ztxbas/docs/guides/hardening.md

 Never set `ZTXBAS_ALLOW_INSECURE_CONSOLE=1` on a container whose console port is published to `0.0.0.0` without a proxy in front.

-**Optional: biometric protection on the console.** In the console's Setup screen, enable *"Protect this console with ZTXBAS biometric auth?"*.
-This walks the admin through enrolling their phone as the console's protected user; every subsequent login requires a push approval on the phone in addition to the password.
-Recommended for any instance reachable off-host.

 ## 7. Reverse proxy hygiene

 If ztxbas sits behind Caddy / nginx / a load balancer, tell it who to